LuxoftSDL/sdl_core_guides/docs/Developer Documentation/Logger/index.md

 This variable is actually a string with component name of the logger.
 Some logger implementations (like log4cxx) may have separate suverity or destanation  rules for each component.

-Loggin macroses used to create such variable in each source file where loggin is required.
+Logger macroses used to create such variable in each source file where logging is required.

 SDL implements all info required for log message :